• Skip to primary navigation

 2. You’re more excited about what you do.

-Self-employment lets you do work that you enjoy, no matter if you start your own business as a freelancer.
-Your passion, hobby, and skills can be used to make money while you do something that you enjoy.
+Self-employment lets you do work you enjoy, whether you start your own business as a freelancer.
+Your passion, hobby, and skills can be used to make money while doing something you want.

-Instead of giving your ideas to an employer who may not have the same vision or passion as you do, you can fully pay attention to them and bring them to life without any restrictions.
+Instead of giving your ideas to an employer with a different vision or passion than you do, you can fully pay attention to them and bring them to life without any restrictions.

-Being your own boss allows you to set your own hours and decide when and how much you work.
-At first, many people who work for themselves spend a lot of time building their businesses.
+Being your boss allows you to set your hours and decide when and how much you work.
+At first, many people who work for themselves spend much time building their businesses.
 This could mean working extra hours or on the weekends.

-When you work for yourself, you can take time off or go on vacation when you want, without having to ask for or wait for approval from your boss.
-As soon as your schedule is your own, you need a lot of motivation, dedication and discipline if you want to push yourself to do your best work.
+When you work for yourself, you can take time off or go on vacation when you want without having to ask for or wait for approval from your boss.
+As soon as your schedule is your own, it would be best to have a lot of motivation, dedication, and discipline to push yourself to do your best work.

 4. Because you work alone, you can choose the people you work with.

 As your business grows, you can decide whether to hire more people.
-Having your own business allows you to work with people who have the same values and work ethics as you do.
+Having your own business allows you to work with people with the same values and work ethics.

 Also see, 22 Best Capricorn Careers | Best Capricorn Jobs